How reaction-diffusion PDEs approximate the large-population limit of stochastic particle models: General Setup and Main Assumptions

 \subsection{Assumptions for \textbf{MFM}}

 To discuss the connection between the \textbf{MFM} and \textbf{SM} models, we introduce a reactive interaction scale parameter $\epsilon$ in the following assumptions on the reaction kernels and placement measures for the \textbf{MFM}.
-In the remainder, we will assume $\epsilon$ is a small parameter compared to macroscopic length-scales over which we are interested in the dynamics of the concentration fields.
+In the remainder, we will exploit that in many applications $\epsilon$ is a small compared to macroscopic length-scales over which we are interested in the dynamics of the concentration fields.